haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/archi_perspectives/framework.md

 * `/vendor/magento/framework`  contains only PHP code.
 These are libraries of code plus the application entry point that routes requests to modules (that in turn call the Framework libraries).
 For example,  libraries in the Framework help implement a resource model (base classes and interfaces to inherit from) but not the resource models themselves.
 Certain libraries also support {% glossarytooltip 6c5cb4e9-9197-46f2-ba79-6147d9bfe66d %}CSS{% endglossarytooltip %} rendering.

-* `/lib/internal` contains some non-PHP as well as PHP components.
+* `/lib/internal` contains some non-PHP as well as PHP 组件.
 Non-PHP framework libraries includes {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} and LESS/CSS.

 * `/lib/web` contains JavaScript and CSS/LESS files.
 These files reside  under `web` and not `internal` because they are accessible from a web browser, while the PHP code under `internal` is not.
 (Any code that a web browser must access should be under `web`, while everything else under `internal`.)